- Sep 8, 2021

-It has a defined folder structure which can easily trace the items.
+It has a defined folder structure that can easily trace the items.
 It handles errors and recovery scenarios within the framework rather than in the scripts.
 Scripting guidelines, naming conventions, and standards are documented.
-Moreover, proper trace-ability is visible to understand the coverage of the automation and execution of the defects.
+Moreover, proper traceability is visible to understand the coverage of the automation and execution of the defects.

-Automated testing also includes testing of web applications on all the browsers.
-The framework is environment independent.
+Automated testing also includes testing web applications on all browsers.
+The framework is environment-independent.
 By configuring the browser, OS, etc., the framework can be made environment independent.